Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

 #include "SmartPointers.hpp"
 #include "UniformCellCycleModel.hpp"
 ```

 The next header file defines a helper class for generating a suitable mesh.
 ```cpp
 #include "PottsMeshGenerator.hpp"
 ```

-The next header file defines the class that simulates the evolution of an on lattice {{{CellPopulation}}}.
+The next header file defines the class that simulates the evolution of an on lattice `CellPopulation`.
 ```cpp
 #include "OnLatticeSimulation.hpp"
 ```

-The next header file defines a{{{CellPopulation}}} class for implementing a cellular Potts model.
+The next header file defines a`CellPopulation` class for implementing a cellular Potts model.
 ```cpp
 #include "PottsBasedCellPopulation.hpp"
 ```

 The next header files define some update rules for describing the Hamiltonian used to define the Potts simulations.
 ```cpp
 #include "VolumeConstraintPottsUpdateRule.hpp"